HonghaoNU/BinarySPA/example/README.md

 ## Required input

-The SPATCH download was converted to a 10x-style HDF5 file named:
+BinarySPA requires a 10x-style HDF5 count matrix.

-## Convert SPATCH h5ad to 10x HDF5

 If the downloaded SPATCH file is an AnnData `.h5ad` file, place it here: